michaelpq/michaelpq.github.io/_posts/2018-06-29-postgres-11-new-system-roles.markdown

 are not granted the power of pg\_read\_server\_files with only GRANT access to dedicated system functions, like pg\_read\_file for example.

-The last system role added is pg\_write\_server\_files, which has a range more limited as it allows COPY TO to work with non-superuser to which is granted the powers of this new system role, so that's still useful for some applications where the server-side data loading can be dedicated to roles external to superusers and administrators.
+The last default role added is pg\_write\_server\_files, which has a range more limited as it allows COPY TO to work with non-superuser to which is granted the powers of this new default role, so that's still useful for some applications where the server-side data loading can be dedicated to roles external to superusers and administrators.